NGShasan/Protein-Protein-Interaction-by-Python/README.md

      iii.
 Find  center of LC

      iv.
-Find the number of clique communities with 3 nodes.
+Find the number of clique communities with 3 nodes

      v.
-Find the protein that chnage in its status has potentially the biggest effect on the rest of the network
+Find the protein, that change in its status, has potentially the biggest effect on the rest of the network